 Dear you, You don’t like Pink Dot.
 We understand that.
 Nobody expects you to like something against your will.
 So don’t come.
 But you do.
 And you come not merely to observe, but with the intention to cause trouble.
 You bring your friends.
 You sing hymns at the perimeter of Hong Lim Park one day

 National swimmer.
 Paralympic medalist.
 2017 Pink Dot ambassador.
-The honorary 50th feature of our Out Of The Closet series is someone who needs little introduction.
-Dear Straight People, Meet 30-year old Singaporean Theresa Goh – Singapore’s FIRST ‘out’ athlete!
-A world record holder for the SB4 50 metres and 200 metres breaststroke, Theresa is best known for clinching
+The honorary 50th feature of our Out Of The Closet series is none other than Theresa Goh.
+Find out more about Singapore’s first ‘out’ athlete.

 Dear Straight People, In light of the politically charged climate of 2017, it’s safe to say that more attention than ever will be heaped on the Pink Dot ambassadors this year.
 So it’s highly commendable that singer Nathan Hartono, para-swimmer Theresa Goh and actor Ebi Shankara have stepped up to take on the role